BrandonRiveraGodines/-PHP_---APILoginRegister/README.md

 ## English

-This small exercise consists of a small API Rest made with PHP Native (That means the PHP_ in the title) that will be useful for some users and will be focused in its entirety to add to the set of contributions to my personal portfolio.
+This small exercise consists of a small API Rest made with PHP Native (That means the PHP_ in the title) that will be useful for some users who wish to implement a login and a registry for users, as well as its control in a database, It works through requests __HTTP__.

 It was made under the following architecture: